• Home

 Nara is equally easy to get to from Kyoto.
 You can take the Kintetsu Railway from Kyoto Station (again, not covered by your JR Pass), click here for train timings.
 The journey to Nara from Kyoto will take between 35-50 minutes depending on whether you hop on the limited express or rapid express train.

-If you want to take the JR line, head to Kyoto Station and hop on the Miyakoji Rapid Service which will take you approximately 45 minutes to get to Nara.
+If you want to take the JR line, head to Kyoto Station and hop on the Miyakoji Rapid Service which will take you approximately 45 minutes to travel from Kyoto to Nara by train.
 Click here to check train schedules – set “Kyoto” as the departure station, and “Nara” as the arrival station.

 Related article: Also heading to Kyoto?
 Click here to read my 3 day guide to Kyoto and its world heritage treasures!